 - 13.1 It has been found impracticable to develop guidance material that will permit a completely objective analysis to be made of which runway on an aerodrome shall receive first priority for the installation of a visual approach slope indicator system.
 However, factors that must be considered when making such a decision are: - a.
 Frequency of use; - b.
 Seriousness of the hazard; - c.
 Presence of other visual and non-visual aids; - d.
 Type of aeroplanes using the runway; and - e.
-Frequency and type of adverse weather conditions under which the runway will be used. - With respect to the seriousness of the hazard, the order given in the application specifications for a visual approach slope indicator system, 5.3.5.1 b) to e) of Chapter 5, may be used as a general guide.
-These may be summarized as:
+Frequency and type of adverse weather conditions under which the runway will be used. - 13.2 With respect to the seriousness of the hazard, the order given in the application specifications for a visual approach slope indicator system, 5.3.5.1 b) to e) of Chapter 5, may be used as a general guide.
+These may be summarized as: - a.
+Inadequate visual guidance because of: